-As shown in Fig.~\ref{fig:model_overview}, our model is trained with the loss function, $L = L_{object} + L_{assoc} + L_{caption}$.
+\lblsec{disjoint-training} As shown in Fig.~\ref{fig:model_overview}, our model is trained with the loss function, $L = L_{object} + L_{assoc} + L_{caption}$.
 When we have full \DenseVOC annotations, which supervise each component of our model we can train our entire model end-to-end.
 However, to leverage more weakly-labeled data, we can also decompose \DenseVOC into subtasks, and use each subtask to supervise the relevant part of our model using the available annotations as shown in Tab.~\ref{tab:disjoint_pretraining}.
 This approach also enables us to perform our final task in a zero-shot manner (\ie without training on any full \DenseVOC annotations).

 \textbf{Object detection.} Using detection datasets for images, we can train the object proposal generator with $L_{object}$.
-We use COCO~\cite{lin2014microsoft} as it is the most popular dataset for this task.
+We use COCO~\citep{lin2014microsoft} as it is the most popular dataset for this task.

 \textbf{Dense captioning in images.} Dense object captioning datasets of images allow us to train both the object proposal generator and the text decoder, by supervising $L_{object}$ and $L_{caption}$.
-Here, we use Visual Genome~\cite{krishna2017visual}, the largest dataset for this task.
+Here, we use Visual Genome~\citep{krishna2017visual}, the largest dataset for this task.

 \textbf{Global video captioning.} Video captioning datasets help us to reduce the domain gap to our final task by also training on video.
-In particular, we use Spoken Moments in Time (SMiT)~\cite{Monfort_2021_CVPR} which is the largest dataset for this task and contains narrations for short clips (roughly 3 seconds).
+In particular, we use Spoken Moments in Time (SMiT)~\citep{Monfort_2021_CVPR} which is the largest dataset for this task and contains narrations for short clips (roughly 3 seconds).
 As there are no object annotations, but only video-level captions, we construct an object proposal from the entire frame and caption that with our text decoder, applying $L_{caption}$.
-This approach is inspired by prior work on weakly-supervised object detection~\cite{zhou2022detecting,bilen2016weakly,arnab2020uncertainty}.
+This approach is inspired by prior work on weakly-supervised object detection~\citep{zhou2022detecting,bilen2016weakly,arnab2020uncertainty}.